DavidWrightOS/DavidWrightOS/README.md

-## Hi! 👋🏼 &nbsp; I'm David Wright
+## Hi! 👋🏼 &nbsp; I'm David

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 👨🏻 &nbsp; I'm an iOS Developer 📱, husband 👫🏻, and dog dad 🐶
+- 💼 &nbsp; I'm an iOS Software Engineer at [Butterfly Network](https://www.butterflynetwork.com) 🦋
-- 💼 &nbsp; I work as an iOS Software Engineer at [Butterfly Network](https://www.butterflynetwork.com) 🦋
+- ❤️ &nbsp; I love developing apps and focusing on all the minute details that make an app simple, intuitive, and enjoayble to use.
-- ❤️ &nbsp; I love learning and experimenting with new technologies, frameworks, and UI designs
+- 🌱 &nbsp; I'm always learning new things, and I'm currently learning RxSwift and The Composable Architecture (TCA).
-- 🌱 &nbsp; I'm currently learning RxSwift and The Composable Architecture (TCA)
+- 🧘‍♂️ &nbsp; In addition to programming, I have a strong interest in philosophy, psychology, and what it means to live an examined life.

-<h3> 🛠 &nbsp;Tech Stack</h3>
+<h3> 🛠 &nbsp;My Tech Stack</h3>

 - 🗣 &nbsp;
   <a href="https://swift.org"><img src="https://img.shields.io/badge/-Swift-333333?style=flat&logo=swift"/></a>